Red sandalwood worth Rs 1.75 cr seized, five held | Law-Order

 - India

-The seizure was made based on a tip-off received, while the red sandalwood was being moved from Andhra Pradesh, they said.
+Police intercepted the vehicles carrying the red sandalwood in Hulimavu police station and R T Nagar police station limits on their way from Andhra Pradesh, based on a tip-off.

-Red sandalwood has been seized in Hulimavu police station and R T Nagar police station limits -- worth Rs 1 crore and Rs 75 lakhs respectively, city police chief Seemanth Kumar Singh told reporters here.
+The total worth of seized logs is Rs 1.75 crore, city police chief Seemanth Kumar Singh told reporters here on Thursday.

-In both the cases, the consignment was coming from Andhra Pradesh.
+In both cases, the consignments were coming from Andhra Pradesh.
 While in one case it was going to Tamil Nadu, in the other, the destination was Bengaluru.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)